 c) Then choose just 30 seconds or less of constant speaking.
 Listen and re-listen.

 d) When you feel ready to try, write what you heard.

 e) Use the transcript to check your transcription for accuracy.
 Use a dictionary to learn each word's definition and how it is written in the IPA.

 Although any learner of any secondary language should learn the International Phonetic Alphabet, learners of English benefit can from it more than most.

-Minimal pairs are pairs of words which sound very much alike except for one subtle sound like "better" and "butter" or "sit" and "set."
+Minimal pairs are pairs of words which sound very much alike except for one subtle sound like "sit" and "set."
 Learning to pronounce these words correctly means first being able to hear the differences.

 5. Watch our mouths then watch yours.

 Watch the mouths of native speakers when we speak.
 Take advantage of videos online featuring detailed explanations of the position of the tongue and lips for English pronunciation.
 Use a mirror to correct the positions of your tongue and lips.

 6. Go ahead.
 Mimic us.

 Try this during your listening exercises.
 Even if you don't understand a phrase you hear, stop listening just for a moment and try mimicking the sounds.
 Pay special attention to which syllables and words are stressed as well as to the cadence or rhythm.
 It may help to mimic everything about the speaker including their attitude or gestures.